LEARNAcademy/syllabus/rails/fullstack.md

 As a developer, I have been commissioned to create a blog post application.
 As an MVP, I have been asked to create an application where a user can see all the blog post titles, see the content of any given blog post, and the ability to create blog posts.

-**Story 1: In order to interact with the blog post application, as a user of the application, I need to see a list of all blog posts.**
+**Story 1**: In order to interact with the blog post application, as a user of the application, I need to see a list of all blog posts.

-**Branch:** blog-index
+**Branch**: blog-index

 **Acceptance Criteria**